avnhome/augen-bitcoin-pricing/README.md

 		The PriceDetailRegistry is in memory-database to store all spot price and profit factor by currency.
 		This module is also contains the Rest API http://localhost:7083/quote?amount=10&currency=NZD

 - This project take benifit of multiple modules like:
 	+ it follows micro service architecture.
 	+ Make it easy and flexible to deploy the application and also scale up down the module upon the situation
 	+ You can re-use the code from the modules across different projects.
 	+ I make the code clear and easy to read and understand by others.

 - The project follow SOLID and DRY is to make the code clean, easy to change, maintain and grow up in the near future.

-## 4. Provides a summary breakdown of the approximate time that you have spent developing the
+## 4. Provides a summary breakdown of the approximate time that you have spent developing thesolution
-solution

 ○ Preparation: 1 hour
 ○ Coding: 9 hours (including tests)